svolpe96/NorthStar-Enterprise-Lab/01-Architecture/README.md

 # Architecture

-This section documents the high-level design of the NorthStar Enterprise Lab.
+This section documents the design of the NorthStar Enterprise Lab.

 ## Core design

-NorthStar is built as a small enterprise environment with a routed core, access-layer switching, Windows Server infrastructure, Proxmox virtualization, and multiple business VLANs.
+NorthStar is built as a small enterprise environment with routing, core, and access-layer switching, Windows Server infrastructure, Proxmox virtualization, and multiple business VLANs.

 ### Main infrastructure